What you need to know about uterine prolapse

 Mild uterine prolapse can be treated with Kegel exercises, weight management and avoidance of heavy lifting.

 How to do a proper Kegel is vital to the success of the treatment.
-These exercises can be done anywhere and at any time and are beneficial for strengthening the muscles of the pelvic floor.
+These exercises can be done anywhere and at any time and can help strengthen the muscles of the pelvic floor.

 Your health care provider or physical therapist can instruct you on how to perform a proper Kegel while in the office, at which time proper technique can be evaluated.

-At times, a technique called biofeedback may be necessary.
-During biofeedback treatments, a device will monitor proper muscle contraction, the strength of the pelvic floor and timing of Kegels; this reinforces proper technique of the exercises.
+Sometimes, a technique called biofeedback may be applied.
+During biofeedback treatments, a device will monitor proper muscle contraction, the strength of the pelvic floor and timing of Kegels.
+This reinforces proper technique of the exercises.

 - Tighten the pelvic floor muscles, as if you are attempting to stop urinating and hold for 5 seconds

-- Take a 5-second break and repeat for 3 sets, 10 times per day.
+- Take a 5-second break and repeat for three sets, 10 times per day.